nushackers/digest/_posts/2014-09-25-consistent-hashing.md

 title:      Consistent Hashing
 date:       2014-09-25
 author: 	ymichael
 categories:
 ---

-If you've ever taken a Data Structures course or any written a sufficiently complex program, you probably know what a [Hash Table][] is.
+If you've ever taken a Data Structures course or written a sufficiently complex program, you probably know what a [Hash Table][] is.

 ## Some background
 > In computing, a hash table (also hash map) is a data structure used to implement an associative array, a structure that can map keys to values. -Wikipedia

 The key idea behind a Hash Table is the computation of an index using a __hash function__ to determine which 'bucket' or 'slot' to insert the given value.

-Assuming we choose a fairly good hash function, and have sufficiently large number of slots, we are able to map each key to a unique bucket _(less collisions)_ and there for achieve a __`O(1)`__ constant cost per operation (`get`, `set`).
+Assuming we choose a fairly good hash function, and have sufficiently large number of slots, we are able to map each key to a unique bucket _(less collisions)_ and therefore achieve an __`O(1)`__ constant cost per operation (`get`, `set`).

 When the __load__ on the hash table gets above a certain threshold, we do a __`resize operation`__.

 > Resizing is accompanied by a full or incremental table rehash whereby existing items are mapped to new bucket locations. -Wikipedia

-_If we choose when to resize carefully, this still leaves us with an [amortized][] constant time operations._
+_If we choose when to resize carefully, this still leaves us with [amortized][] constant time operations._

 ## The problem
 Imagine you decide to design and implement caching layer on top of you extremely popular application.
 You decide that a __hash table__ is a perfect data structure to implement this [cache][].